 In oncology and hemato-oncology, genomic profiles are now increasingly being used, notably for clinicians to prescribe the right drug for the right patient.
 The process to generate, analyze and interpret genomic data is however complex and calls upon a plurality of skills.
-There is therefore a need for continuing education in this rapidly evolving field, to ensure that professionals with various backgrounds can communicate and collaborate efficiently to personalized optimize the oncology process, for the benefit of patient care.
+There is therefore a need for continuing education in this rapidly evolving field, to ensure that professionals backgrounds can with various communicate and collaborate efficiently to optimize the personalized oncology process, for the benefit of patient care.